leonard7e/mona/README.md

 On Ubuntu, do
 > apt-get install nodejs npm

-This will give you npm.
+This will give you npm package manager.
+You will need grunt-cli.
+You can install it via npm.
+> npm install -g grunt-cli

+After, you can do first step installing Mona.

 > cd <path>/mona
-> npm install bower
+> npm install

 Finally do
-> node_modules/bower/bin/bower install
+> grunt

-This will install Monas dependencies locally.
+this will install google fonts and generate nescesary css files.

 After this, Mona is ready to use.

 Enjoy.

+__
+Leonard Siebeneicher